-Owners must submit Tenant Selection Plans within ninety (90) days following notification of the LIHTC award.
+Owners must submit Tenant Selection Plans that are compliant with the 2021 Criminal Record Screening policy within ninety (90) days following notification of the LIHTC award.

 B. Placed in Service Process and Procedure

 Placed in Service Requirements

 LHC must receive the Financing Certification, Syndication Cost Certification, GAAP Audit and Baseline Operating Budget by not later than the April 1st of the calendar year following the year in which the Project is placed in service.